nicosantangelo/sublime-gulp/README.md

 The plugin will then display all the Gulp tasks in a list.
 Selecting one will run that task.
 To show the task's standard output the plugin uses a panel or a new tab (depends on your [settings](#settings)).
 After a first task has been run you can use the hide and show panel commands as desired. (see table above)

 If you want to run the normal `Gulp` command without standard output to the panel use instead `Gulp (silent)`.

+#### Arbitrary task

+When running an arbitrary task you need to choose `Gulp: Run arbitrary task` from the command pallete or `Run arbitrary task` from the menu.
+The package will then prompt an input panel where you can write what you want to add as a sufix to `gulp`.

 ### Customized Task Access